Nur A. Touba - Biography

 core-based designs.

-committee for the International Test Conference (ITC), International
+Dr. Touba is on the program committee for the International Test

-Conference on Computer Design (ICCD), Design Automation and Test in
+Conference (ITC), International Conference on Computer Design (ICCD),

-Europe Conference (DATE), International On-Line Test Symposium
+Design Automation and Test in Europe Conference (DATE), International

-Microprocessor Test and Verification Workshop (MTV), International
+Workshop (LATW), Microprocessor Test and Verification Workshop (MTV),

-the Journal of Low Power Electronics (JOLPE) and the Journal of
+on the editorial board of the Journal of Low Power Electronics (JOLPE)

-Electronic Testing: Theory and Applications.
+and the Journal of Electronic Testing: Theory and Applications.
+He

 Homepage, ECE Homepage, UT Homepage